Matthew ThompsonAssistant Professor of Music and Associate Faculty, UM Center for Japanese Studies

 - 223 Stearns

-As a pianist, Dr. Thompson has performed with operatic celebrities like Thomas Hampson, Golden Mask winner Vince Yi, and even musical theater gurus like Tony Award winner, Gavin Creel.
-A sought after vocal coach, he’s prepared singers from beginners to seasoned artists for recitals, recordings, competitions, young artist programs, auditions, and performances, both local and in major venues around the world.
+As a pianist, Dr. Thompson has performed with operatic celebrities including Thomas Hampson, Golden Mask winner Vince Yi, and musical theater gurus like Tony Award winner, Gavin Creel.
+Thompson’s favorite work with singers is behind the scenes as a vocal coach; in this role he’s helped prepare singers for performances both locally and at the major stages of the world, including La Scala, the Met, and the Bolshoi.
+For the Department of Voice, in addition to his coaching work, he has taught classes on diction, art song, audition techniques, and has been music director for opera workshop performances.
 Equally comfortable collaborating with instrumentalists, Thompson has performed on the Ann Arbor Symphony Chamber Music Series, the Detroit Chamber Winds and Strings Series, and the Great Lakes Chamber Music Vignette Series.
-He regularly plays with the U-M Wind and Brass faculty, and has performed with large ensembles like the Flint Symphony and the Michigan Philharmonic.
-Thompson is artistic director for the Carolyn Mawby Chorale, based in Flint Michigan, which was recently featured in the Netflix original series, Flint Town.
-Thompson can be heard in numerous live performances online, some of which can be streamed from Thompson’s YouTube channel and the Carolyn Mawby Chorale’s YouTube channel.
-He can also be heard in a recently released recording with U-M alumnus and oboist, Dr. Alex Hayashi, Japonica, as well as in recording with David Ammer, trumpet, La trompette a renouvelé.
+He regularly plays with SMTD faculty including Nancy Ambrose King, Amy Porter, Professor Emeritus Bill Campbell, Professor Emeritus Fritz Kaenzig, and Jeffrey Lyman.
+He has performed with the Flint Symphony and the Michigan Philharmonic.
+Thompson is Artistic Director for the Carolyn Mawby Chorale, based in Flint Michigan, which was recently featured in the Netflix original series, Flint Town.
+Thompson can be heard in numerous live performances online from Thompson’s YouTube channel and the Carolyn Mawby Chorale’s YouTube channel.
+He can also be heard in a recently released recording with U-M alumnus and oboist, Dr. Alex Hayashi, Japonica, and with David Ammer, trumpet, in La trompette a renouvelé.

 Thompson received masters and doctoral degrees from The University of Michigan in collaborative piano, studying with his long time mentor, Martin Katz.
-His undergraduate degree, with highest honors and highest distinction, is from The University of North Carolina at Chapel Hill.
-Thompson’s summer training included prestigious young artist programs like Song Fest, the Merola Opera Program, and Wolf Trap Opera.
-Summers are now typically spent teaching music to students of all levels; recently, he has been teaching at SMTD’s MPulse Solo Vocal Institute.
+His undergraduate degree, with highest honors and highest distinction, is from The University of North Carolina at Chapel Hill where he completed an honors thesis: The Russian school of piano in America: the pedagogy of Rosina Lhevinne.
+Thompson’s summer training included prestigious young artist programs Song Fest, the Merola Opera Program, and Wolf Trap Opera.
+Summers are now typically spent teaching music to students of all levels; most recently, he has been teaching at SMTD’s MPulse Vocal Arts Institute.